What is a regulated bridging loan?

 It is possible to pay the interest monthly with some lenders, although it is fairly uncommon.
 Where interest is to be paid each month, proof that this is affordable will be required.

-What documents will I need to provide when applying?
+What documents will I need to provide when applying for bridging?

 You will generally be expected to provide the following: